What is a deputy and how can they help someone who has lost mental capacity?

 Often people don’t want to burden their family or friends with decision making or they simply don’t know who to choose or trust.
 This is where a professional person acting as your attorney or deputy can help.

 Our team can act as a professional attorney or deputy and leave you feeling reassured that your future decisions are taken care of by people with the appropriate expertise and accountability.

 How can SAS Daniels help if you are acting as a deputy or attorney?

 Being appointed as a deputy or attorney is a position of great responsibility.
 It can be difficult to know what you are required to do and you can be held accountable for making any wrong decisions which could potentially lead to investigation by the police, Office of the Public Guardian or Court of Protection.

-If you are appointed as a Deputy or Attorney for someone, it can often be difficult to know what you are obliged to do.
-We can help, whether it is helping you complete the Office of the Public Guardian (OPG) Deputy Report from each year, or advising you on whether or not you can make gifts as an Attorney or Deputy.
+We can help you fully understand your role, whether that be helping you complete the required Office of the Public Guardian (OPG) report each year, or advising you on whether you can make gifts as an attorney or deputy.

 Our specialist team have the knowledge and experience to help you make decisions every step of the way.
 With our help you can be confident in the knowledge that each decision you make is made in the best interest of the person you have responsibility for.

 For more information or advice on acting as a deputy or attorney, please contact our Elderly, Care and Mental Capacity team via our contact form or call us on 0161 475 7676.